defano/wyldcard/README.md

 ## Messages and handlers

-A _script_ is a set of _message handlers_ and _function handlers_ that describe how the owning part reacts when WyldCard sends a message to it.
-A message handler traps incoming messages, a function handler is a subroutine that can be invoked by a message handler to return a value to its caller.
+A HyperTalk script is a set of _message handlers_ and _function handlers_ that describe how the owning part reacts when WyldCard sends a message to it.
+A message handler traps incoming messages, where as a function handler is a subroutine that can be invoked by a message handler to compute and return a value.

 HyperTalk scripts can be attached to stacks, backgrounds, cards, buttons and fields.
 For example, a button could contain the script: